 This year saw the launch of Australian Wildlife Week.
 Australian Wildlife Week is commemorated across the country during the first week of October, each year, to encourage a positive relationship between humanity and nature.
-To celebrate this inaugural event, we offered fifty percent off membership in hopes to raise awareness of wildlife conservation issues across Australia and inspire all Australians to develop a deeper understanding of environmental issues, gain the necessary skills to make informed decisions, and take action to improve the environment.
+To celebrate this inaugural event, we offered 50 percent off membership in the hope of raising awareness of wildlife conservation issues across Australia and inspire all Australians to develop a deeper understanding of environmental issues, gain the necessary skills to make informed decisions, and take action to improve the environment.